- First year arrival is Thursday, August 22, 2024 from 8:30AM-11:30AM at Iacocca Hall.

 The schedule of final exams is posted no later than the end of the first week of October.
 The university creates the exam schedule after the drop/add period each semester, because the exam schedule is created to minimize student exam conflicts.

 Residents are expected to depart from their residence hall within 24 hours after their last final exam.
 All residence halls close on Thursday, December 21, 2023 at 9:00am.
 Students with extenuating travel circumstances can petition Housing Services for a later departure time.

 YES!
 During Orientation you will be divided up into small groups.
-All group meetings are required, including the evoLUtion Seminar.
-If students do not attend the evoLUtion Seminar meetings their spring registration may be delayed.
+All group meetings are required.
 This is our chance to show students the ropes to college life and provide them with multitudes of resources to help them succeed at Lehigh, both in and out of the classroom.
 Students will meet faculty, upper-class student leaders, an academic advisor and learn about resources available while making new friends!

 Orientation Leaders (OLs) are returning upper-class students who have been trained to help new students make a smooth transition into the Lehigh community.
-There are 75 OLs who will each be assigned to a small group of students and will be able to help answer questions, guide you through Orientation, and will also help facilitate the evoLUtion Seminar sessions.
+There are 90 OLs who will each be assigned to a small group of students and will be able to help answer questions and guide you through Orientation.
+You can meet our staff on our contact page.